-Humza Yousaf: Timing of SNP search warrant not unusual
+Humza Yousaf: Timing of SNP search warrant not political

 Scottish Conservative MSP Russell Findlay told BBC Scotland that the case raised "fundamental questions" about the role of the Lord Advocate.

-He said it was "not appropriate" for the head of the prosecution service to also be a government minister, and that the roles needed to be separated.
+He said it was "not appropriate" for the head of the prosecution service to also be a government minister, and that the roles needed to be separated in order to avoid any perception of a conflict of interest.

 Police launched their Operation Branchform investigation almost two years ago after receiving complaints about how a total of £666,953 donated to the SNP by activists was used.